 These could include compiling a checklist of your favourite mistakes, to use when you proofread.
 It’s a good idea to buy one of our style guide recommendations.
 You could use this as inspiration to help you start creating your own style guide (you may find our “Translation Style Guide” useful).

 In terms of glossaries, specialist terminology is potentially useful.
 The problem is that anything could come up in the exam.
 So, there’s no way of knowing whether you’ll create the “right” glossary.
 When I did the DipTrans, I made a glossary of linking words, which helped me in all the papers.
 We provide a template on our translation courses.

 9. Find a study buddy

 10. Get a tutor to do one-off feedback

 If you don’t have the time or desire to sign up for a whole course, consider getting feedback on just a few translations.
-For Spanish-to-English translators, I offer resitter packs that comprise just three texts.
-I designed them for the DipTrans, but they’re also popular among translators preparing for other exams.
-I will also quote to do constructive feedback on one-off translations.
-This lower-cost option provides a lot of insights that can give you that edge you need to pass your exam.
+For Spanish-to-English translators, we offer resitter packs that comprise just three texts.
+We designed them for the DipTrans, but they’re also popular among translators preparing for other exams.